-After the start and after each turn, an athlete who is unable to push off with the leg/s may perform one (1) arm stroke that may not be simultaneous to attain the breast position.
+After the start and after each turn, an Athlete who is unable to push off with the leg/s may perform one (1) arm stroke that may not be simultaneous to attain the breast position.

 Both arms must be brought forward simultaneously over the water and brought backward simultaneously under the water throughout the race, subject to Rule 11.5.5.

-Interpretation: "Both arms must be brought forward simultaneously over the water" means the entire arm from the shoulder to the wrist, not just part of it, must recover over the water.
+For the purposes of this Rule, “both arms must be brought forward simultaneously over the water" the entire arm from the shoulder to the wrist, not just part of it, must recover over the water.
 There is no requirement to see space between the arm and water.

-S11-12 athletes may have difficulty bringing both arms forward simultaneously if they are restricted due to contact with the lane rope.
-The athlete shall not be disqualified provided that no advantage was gained.
+Athletes in Sport Classes S11-12 may have difficulty bringing both arms forward simultaneously if they are restricted due to contact with the lane rope.
+The Athlete shall not be disqualified provided that no advantage was gained.

 Athletes with a Vision Impairment approaching a turn or finish may bring their arms forward under the water immediately after they have been tapped.